matszpk/clgpustress/README.md

 - run stress: ./gpustress -G -W512 -S32 -B2 -T0

-If option '-j' is not specified then program automatically calibrate test for device.
+If option '-j' is not specified then program automatically calibrates test for device for performance and memory bendwidth.

 ## supported tests